 If you disagree that you have broken the law or if you are unable to pay the fine, you can write to the agency that gave you the fine and ask them to review their decision.

 You should contact Youthlaw for more information and advice before you make a request for review.
+You only get one chance to do an internal review so it’s best to have a lawyer assist you.

 3. Electing to go to court

 You can elect to have your fine heard in the Children’s Court as a charge and summons.
+We generally do not recommend this option to young people.

 CAUTION: You may end up with a criminal record if you take this option so you should contact Youthlaw for advice first.